hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_site.html.markdown

 * `name` - (Required) The name which should be used for this Mobile Network Site.
 Changing this forces a new Mobile Network Site to be created.

-* `mobile_network_id` - (Required) the ID of Mobile Network which the Mobile Network Site belongs to.
+* `mobile_network_id` - (Required) the ID of the Mobile Network which the Mobile Network Site belongs to.
 Changing this forces a new Mobile Network Site to be created.

 * `location` - (Required) The Azure Region where the Mobile Network Site should exist.
 Changing this forces a new Mobile Network Site to be created.